 Enter separate checklists for daytime and nighttime observations.
-The eBird system marks a checklist as nocturnal if it occurs 40 minutes before sunrise or 20 minutes after sunset.
+The eBird system marks a checklist as nocturnal if it occurs 40 minutes before sunrise or 20 minutes after sunset (view times at: www.suncalc.org).
 Take extra precautions to ensure your personal safety.

-North Carolina is home to crepuscular (active at dawn and/or dusk) and nocturnal species that can be detected if volunteers devote some time to surveying before dawn or after sundown.
-Species such as Great Horned Owl, Eastern Screech Owl, and Barred Owl may be opportunistically detected during routine daytime atlasing.
-However, others like Chuck-Will's Widow and Whip-poor-will are unlikely to be detected without nighttime effort.
+North Carolina is home to crepuscular (active at dawn and/or dusk) and nocturnal species that can be detected if volunteers devote time to surveying before dawn or after sundown.
+Species such as Great Horned Owl, Eastern Screech Owl, and Barred Owl may be opportunistically detected during routine daytime Atlasing.
+However, others like Chuck-Will's Widow and Whippoor-will are unlikely to be detected without nighttime effort.

 Scope out your block for suitable nesting habitats based on the species that are likely to occur in your area and survey at the appropriate time.
-Species Survey Strategies will be posted on the atlas website.
-It is difficult to confirm breeding for these species, so 'Probable' evidence is sufficient.
+It is difficult to confirm breeding for these species, so 'Probable' evidence will often be sufficient.
 Do not risk excessive disturbance to 'Confirm' them or any other species.